ruuvi-friends/ruuvi-hass.io/README.md

 # ruuvi_hass
 RuuviTag sensor for hass.io

+#### ⚠️ IMPORTANT**

+**This project is for HASS.io.
+For home assistant runing on your bare maching you might require more things**.
+This project leverages HASS.io that runs in a container with python3 that has been compiled with support for bluetooth sockets.
+If you want to use this you will need to rebuild python3 with lib-bluetooth.h or bluez.h in your operating system.
+If you really want to dive head first. check this PR: https://github.com/docker-library/python/pull/445 or this one https://github.com/home-assistant/docker-base/pull/53

 Copy the contents of `custom_components` in this repo to `<config folder>/custom_components` (e.g. `/home/homeassistant/.homeassistant/custom_components/`).

 The configuration.yaml has to be edited like this